 When we think end-to-end sustainability, manufacturing must be at the core.
 By the end of this year, Mercedes-Benz car and van plants worldwide will be producing CO₂-neutral vehicles.
 This applies to more than 30 car and van plants.
 An important part is the battery production, which will also be CO₂-neutral worldwide as of 2022.
 How are we achieving this?
 Mercedes-Benz will source 70 percent of its energy needs for production through renewable energy by 2030 by rolling out solar and wind power projects at its plants and through power purchase agreements.
 At the Mercedes-Benz plant in Sindelﬁngen, we have already put into operation one of the most modern automobile production facilities in the world: Factory56.
 Factory 56 represents the future of production at Mercedes-Benz and sets new standards for automotive manufacturing.

 Our suppliers are also part of our holistic approach to climate protection.
 We want to implement effective climate protection measures together with our partners in the supply chain.
 The starting point is the creation of transparency.
 To this end, we are working with organizations such as CDP in the car sector to assess the environmental impact of our supply chain.

-Our strategy to become fully electric by 2030 – wherever market conditions allow – and the ambition to become CO2-neutral by 2039 are integral elements to enhance the connection between luxury and sustainability.
+Our strategy to become fully electric by 2030 – wherever market conditions allow – and the ambition to become CO2-neutral along the entire value chain in the new vehicle fleet by 2039 are integral elements to enhance the connection between luxury and sustainability.